 The World of Depreciation

 Depreciation is easier to understand with an example.
 Let say you construct a building for $39 million.
-Typically, you’d say that, since it has a 39-year recovery period, you would deduct a $1 million depreciation expense each year for the next 39 years to recover the total cost of the building.
-The math is tidy, but there is more than one way to depreciate a building.
+Typically, you’d say that, since it has a 39-year recovery period, you would deduct a $1 million depreciation expense each year for the next 39-years to recover the total cost of the building.
+The math is tidy, but there’s more than one way to depreciate a building.
 Below are two common methods of depreciation:

 Straight-line Depreciation: the illustration assumes straight-line depreciation, in which you deduct the same amount of depreciation each year.
 Commercial buildings are typically depreciated over 27.5- or 39-years

 Cost Segregation: accelerates the depreciation of building components into shorter depreciation categories such as 5-, 7-, and 15-year

 Shorter property class lives refer to personal property rather than real property.
 The task of a cost segregation study is to properly sort all the building costs into their correct property class lives and thereby speed up some of the depreciation.

 The purpose of cost segregation is to reallocate real property to personal property.
 Doing so reduces depreciable tax life and permits accelerated depreciation methods.

 Cost segregation is carried out through a graduate engineering-based cost segregation study.
 These studies, when delivered into the arms of the waiting CPAs, provide them the ammunition they need to meet the regulations for depreciation.